Synthetic non-Abelian topological charges in ultracold atomic gases: Conclusion

 \section{Conclusion}

-In summary, we have presented a scheme for synthesizing the non-Abelian charges in degenerate Fermi gases.
-The model Hamiltonian for quaternion charges is established by implementing different spin-orbit couplings between two of the three pseudo-spin states.
+In summary, we have presented a scheme for synthesizing the non-Abelian charges in ultracold atoms.
+The model Hamiltonian for quaternion charges is established by implementing different spin-orbit couplings between two of the three pseudospin states.
 By adjusting the spatial misalignment of the spin-orbit coupling fields, a junction structure connecting various charges can be formed.
 This setup leads to the emergence of interface modes, exhibiting characteristics of non-Abelian bulk-edge correspondence.
 We believe that this approach offers a practical and versatile strategy for observing and manipulating the intriguing non-Abelian properties of the system.